Bierxiensi/docs/docs/Others/English/introduce.md

 > I worked in XXX (as an intern) in 2018 summer vacation.
 The skills I`ve gained and knowledge i was taking away were immeasurable.
 As an intern, i frequently worked on several tasks at a time，so i always had multiple items on my to-do list.
 I consider myself pretty good at multitasking and i enjoy staying busy.

+> When I’m free , I like reading and walking which can give me a break from the intense learning atmosphere for a short moment.
+Recently I started to learn to play guitar , which will make my life wonderful indeed.